-The Caenorhabditis protein annotation program focuses on the manual annotation of C. elegans and C. briggsae proteins.
+The Caenorhabditis protein annotation project focuses on the manual annotation of C. elegans and C. briggsae proteins.

 UniProtKB works closely both with the worm research community and with WormBase, the database of the biology and genome of C. elegans and related nematode species, to ensure that UniProtKB data remains complete and up-to-date.
 The focus in the nematode research community is on the characterisation of C. elegans proteins.
 This means that there is more literature available for this species which explains the more detailed annotation available in UniProtKB.
 The majority of C. briggsae proteins are uncharacterised and the annotation in UniProtKB/Swiss-Prot for these uncharacterised proteins is propagated from the C. elegans orthologs.